zhengshuai1001/JiKouCompany/README.md

 Anyone who stops learning is old.

 If you want to go fast, go alone.
 If you want to go far, bring others along.

+Your value doesn't decrease based on someone's inability to see your worth.